Why the Museo Picasso in Malaga is worth visiting

 Picasso’s life story

 These stylistic changes are tied to his personal life.
-The museum contains a wealth of biographic detail, with his politics and almost relentless philandering explored.
+This unusual European art museum contains a wealth of biographic detail, with his politics and almost relentless philandering explored.

 The Museo Picasso also looks as his impact as the world’s first celebrity artist.
 Picasso’s fame changed him, and the way art was treated in the media.